sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 T2DM seems to create changes to voice amplitude, frequency, harmonic noise, jitter, phonation time, shimmer, and voice turbulence.

 ## Installation
-If you don't understand the following instructions, ask ChatGPT to explain them:
+If you don't understand the following instructions, give ChatGPT [this link](https://raw.githubusercontent.com/sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/main/README.md) and ask it to explain how to run this project:

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`.